-Automate the testing process to save resources and improve speed, especially when dealing with repetitive tasks and large volume of data
+Automate the testing process to save resources and improve speed, especially when dealing with repetitive tasks and a large volume of data

 What is Manual Testing?